Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Non-Diving Activities: Plentiful.
 Shopping, restaurants, and nightlife are abundant in Cozumel.
 Other activities include parasailing, kayaking, fishing, horse riding, and nature and cultural tours.

-Each dive in French Polynesia is rich and diverse, with a bounty of high-caliber sites to suit all levels and interests, making it a sure fit for our list of the best diving in the world in 2024.
+Each dive in French Polynesia is rich and diverse, with a bounty of high-caliber sites to suit all levels and interests, making it a long-running customer and staff favorite.
 However, what really sets these islands apart is the concentration of world-class shark and big animal dives centered around a tiny cluster of islands west of the region.

 Often casually referred to as Tahiti, French Polynesia is home to huge numbers (some estimate millions) of at least 16 shark species.
 The islands of Rangiroa, Bora Bora, and Fakarava - a UNESCO Biosphere Reserve - are some of the best places in the world to encounter sharks while scuba diving.
 The crystal-clear waters around the islands’ lagoons and reefs afford intimate encounters with lemon, whitetip, blacktip, grey reef, and hammerhead sharks, all to a backdrop of schooling barracuda, eagle rays, dolphins, turtles, and a multitude of reef fish.

-“The reefs are just as healthy as last year, the sharks are just as abundant, as is the rest of the marine life like napoleons, schools of paddletail snappers, red snappers, and blue striped snappers.” - Bluewater’s General Manager, Tim Yeo, visited Fakarava in October 2023
+“The reefs are just as healthy as last year, the sharks are just as abundant, as is the rest of the marine life like napoleons, schools of paddletail snappers, red snappers, and blue striped snappers.” - Bluewater’s General Manager, Tim Yeo, on his trip to Fakarava in October 2023

 To the southwest, the island of Moorea also boasts fantastic shark diving; slack currents and fascinating underwater topography make it accessible for all levels.
 However, Moorea is a world-class destination because it is arguably the best - and one of only three worldwide - where visitors can legally swim with humpback whales.
 From July to November, large numbers of these ocean giants migrate to the outer reefs and atolls of the island in search of mates or to nurse their calves.
 Snorkeling with them is truly a bucket-list experience, sealing French Polynesia as an extraordinary destination.